farhat-lab/metatools_ncbi/README.rst

 * "?" at the end of the name of each json file when I download the metadata about the runs (bug)
 * module available on Conda ✕

+Version 0.1.3

+* metatools_download should not have a .py extension (metatools_download.py)

 Version 0.1.2